-The GIB EzyBrace[®] calculator is a software tool to determine wind and earthquake bracing demand and to design the bracing resistance for light timber-framed buildings constructed in accordance with NZS 3604.
+The GIB EzyBrace® calculator is a software tool to determine wind and earthquake bracing demand and to design the bracing resistance for light timber-framed buildings constructed in accordance with NZS 3604.

-The GIB EzyBrace[®] calculator now includes four new bracing elements that incorporate GIB Weatherline[®] sheets.
-The calculator can be downloaded free of charge by visiting gib.co.nz/ezybrace and can be on either Microsoft[®] or Apple[®] Mac environments.
+The GIB EzyBrace® calculator includes four bracing elements that incorporate GIB Weatherline® sheets.
+The calculator can be downloaded free of charge by visiting gib.co.nz/ezybrace and can be on either Microsoft® or Apple®